 - All documents requested must be submitted to qualify to take the aptitude test.

-- All applicants who score at least 70% on the aptitude test will qualify for an interview.
+- All applicants who score above the minimum score on the aptitude test will qualify for an interview.

 - Applicants for the HVAC program must have at least one year of HVAC related trade school and submit diploma or proof of enrollment